iAvoe/Az900-Module-1-2-Review/README.md

 - Physical Network

 #### Which cloud service model is used by Microsoft Office 365?
 - SaaS

-#### Which type of cloud service model is typically licensed through a monthly or annual subscription?
-- SaaS

 #### What type of cloud service type would a Finance and Expense tracking solution typically be in?